-Enhance information management processes at the Medical Benefits Program, Ministry of Children and Family Development to ensure adequate protection and security of personal information.
+Enhance information management processes at the Medical Benefits Program, Ministry of Children and Family Development to ensure adequate protection and security of personal information.16

 [77] As noted above, I have found that both MCFD and MHSD failed to adequately secure personal information in their custody and control.
 In particular, neither public body had a system for ensuring that personal information removed from the office was tracked.
-In the case of MCFD, where the employee apparently was authorized initially to remove the personal information for work purposes, MCFD had no means of ensuring that the information practices failed to ensure that when reports were no longer required, they were accounted for and securely destroyed.
+In the case of MCFD, where the employee apparently was authorized initially to remove the personal information for work purposes, MCFD had no means of ensuring that the information was returned to the office in a timely fashion.
+For MHSD their information practices failed to ensure that when reports were no longer required, they were accounted for and securely destroyed.

-&lt;sup>14 Chapter 12, Core Policy and Procedures Manual.
+14 Chapter 12, Core Policy and Procedures Manual.

-&lt;sup>15 Section L, Core Policy and Procedures Manual.
+15 Section L, Core Policy and Procedures Manual.

-&lt;sup>16 Privacy Breach - Human Resources Review, Ministry Of Children And Family Development, Ministry Of Housing And Social Development, BC Public Service Agency.
+16 Privacy Breach - Human Resources Review, Ministry Of Children And Family Development, Ministry Of Housing And Social Development, BC Public Service Agency.
 See Appendix B of this report for the text of all of the recommendations.